Mineral County, West Virginia: Education

 The school district for Mineral County is Mineral County Schools.

 High schools

 Mineral County Schools includes two high schools: Frankfort High School located near Short Gap and Keyser High School located south of Keyser.

 Colleges

 Potomac State College, a two-year school, is located in the county seat of Keyser, West Virginia on the site of Civil War Fort Fuller.

-Eastern West Virginia Community & Technical College holds classes at Mineral County -- Technical -- Technical Center.

 Transportation

 Airport

 The Greater Cumberland Regional Airport is located in Wiley Ford.

-Public Transportation
+Public transportation

 The Potomac Valley Transit Authority provides deviated fixed route and demand response public transportation services to residents.

 Rail

 CSX lines run along the Potomac River on the northern border of the county.
 Amtrak service is available in Cumberland, Maryland, just across from Ridgeley, West Virginia.
 Keyser's railroad station closed in the 1980s.